Online Master of Science in Computer Science Program

 Online Program Experience

-Tulane’s online Master of Science in Computer Science program redefines flexibility.
+Tulane’s Online Master of Science in Computer Science program redefines flexibility.
 Here, it means you can complete your online master’s in computer science from wherever you are, at your own pace, all while choosing electives connected to your interest areas.

-You are at the center of our online MS in Computer Science program.
+You are at the center of our Online MS in Computer Science program.
 As an online student, you will participate in virtual classes with professors and peers while you complete self-paced, project-based assignments on your own schedule.
 Our small class sizes mean you’ll work closely with your faculty and classmates throughout the program.
 You can ask questions, share insights, and receive feedback, just like you would taking classes on campus.
 There are also live office hours to further your connection to faculty and support your mastery of program concepts.

-The typical weekly time commitment for the online MSCS varies based on the number of credit hours taken each semester.
+The typical weekly time commitment for the Online MSCS varies based on the number of credit hours taken each semester.
 On average, you can expect to spend two to three hours per week, per credit hour, on homework and assignments.
 This includes one 75-minute live session per three-credit-hour course each week.

 For more information about the online structure and program experience, schedule time with one of our enrollment advisors today.

-Curriculum*
+Sample Curriculum

-Tulane’s online MS in Computer Science curriculum challenges you to think beyond basic programming.
-With the expansion of remote work and uptick in demand for virtual operational systems, computer science professionals need advanced automation, data science, machine learning, and cyber security skills.
-Our 30-credit curriculum prepares you with the tools you need to make the most of the expanding digital space while focusing on areas of the field that interest you.
+Tulane’s Online MS in Computer Science curriculum challenges you to think beyond basic programming.
+With an increase in remote work and demand for virtual operational systems, today’s computer science professionals need a wide variety of skills.

 Bridge Course